Resident Profiles

 Victoria Rahaman, M.D.

-Why I chose to come to TTUHSC El Paso for residency: TTUHSC El Paso offered me the opportunity to train at a comprehensive stroke center with a professional and welcoming staff that also emphasized didactics.
+Why I chose to come to Texas Tech Health El Paso for residency: Texas Tech Health El Paso offered me the opportunity to train at a comprehensive stroke center with a professional and welcoming staff that also emphasized didactics.

 Favorite things about El Paso: My absolute favorite thing about El Paso is the view from the Franklin Mountains of both El Paso and Juárez at night.